Levels (album): Commercial performance

 In July 2015, 11 months after the initial release of the album, Levels was certified Gold by the Recording Industry of South Africa, for sales in access of 20,000 copies.
 In May 2016, the album reached platinum status after selling 40,000 copies.
-As of October 2018, it was certified double platinum.
+As of December 2020 the album has been certified Diamond in sales excess 300,000 units, 10 Platinum (X1 Diamond).

 Accolades

 Levels has received numerous nominations and has won a respectable number of awards.
 At the 2014 SA Hip Hop Awards, the album won 4 awards including Best Male, Video of the Year for "Congratulate", and Best Collaboration for "Run Jozi (Godly)".
 The song "Congratulate" had AKA nominated for 3 awards at the Channel O Africa Music Video Awards including Most Gifted Hip Hop and Most Gifted Video of the Year; he ended winning the former.
-At the 14th annual Metro FM Music Awards, he received 6 nominations and walked away with Best Collaboration for the song "All Eyes On Me".
+At the 14th annual Metro FM Music Awards, he received 6 nominations and walked away with Best Collaboration for the song "All Eyes on Me".
 At the 2015 SAMAs, "Run Jozi (Godly)" was nominated for Best Collaboration, ultimately losing to K.O.'s "Caracara".
 "Congratulate" was nominated for Kia Record of the Year.
 The album was also nominated for Best Rap Album; AKA won Best Male Artist.